JasonSwindle/ecs-local-dns-cache/README.md

 | DNS_CACHE_DENIAL | The maximum number of packets CoreDNS caches before we start evicting (LRU). | 2500 |

 ## Setup
+Please make sure to change the place-holder Upstream DNS server IP in this example (1.1.1.1) with your own.

 ### Step 1a

 - On the EC2 instance create the link-local address 169.254.255.254.
 (Source: https://github.com/gliderlabs/hostlocal)